 For example, to record a “Created Gallery” event during a “Signup Flow” for funnel analysis, you would generate an event like this:

 mpmetrics.track_funnel(‘Signup Flow’, 3, ‘Created Gallery’);

 where 3 identifies the third step in your funnel.
-Pre-defining funnels like this is fragile.
+Pre-defining funnels like this are fragile.
 If the event occurs out of order, it isn’t counted.
-If you need to add another event to uncover more detail, you have to touch all the events that follow it in the flow.
+If you need to add another event to uncover more detail, you must touch all the events that follow it in the flow.

-KISSmetrics on the other hand simply collects events that can be later assembled into one or more ad-hoc funnel reports.
+KISSmetrics, on the other hand, collects events that can be later assembled into one or more ad-hoc funnel reports.

 You would code the same “Created Gallery” event as:

 You don’t need to identify a step number or funnel for this event.
-This sort of late composition of funnel reports really decouples raw event data from how they are eventually used in ad-hoc reports which is incredibly flexible.
+This sort of late composition of funnel reports decouples raw event data from how they are eventually used in ad-hoc reports, which is incredibly flexible.

-What I also found, a little to my surprise, is that CloudFire’s conversion funnel is linear but not fixed.
-People generally move from the top of the funnel towards the bottom but they can jump in at multiple points.
-I’ve had users click-through directly to the signup page from another site without going through the landing or pricing pages at all.
-This wouldn’t get recorded at all in a Mixpanel type pre-defined funnel since it wouldn’t start at Step 1.
+What I also found, a little to my surprise is that CloudFire’s conversion funnel is linear but not fixed.
+People generally move from the top of the funnel toward the bottom, but they can jump in at multiple points.
+I’ve had users click directly to the signup page from another site without going through the landing or pricing pages.
+This wouldn’t get recorded in a Mixpanel-type pre-defined funnel since it wouldn’t start at Step 1.